Agbogbloshie in Ghana. Here plastic components of dumped electronic waste is burned to “reclaim'

 Principal Investigator, Professor Richard Harper.

 The centre will operate for seven years, commencing in October 2018.
 In all, up to 21 Scholarships will be awarded.
-Scholarships include all fees, a full maintenance stipend for three years equivalent to EPSRC/ESRC rates, and extensive financial support for research expenses, conference attendance and other activities at standard levels with opportunities for extensive further support.
-The centre will also host numerous international visitors and scholars over its lifecycle and will run summer schools and public engagement events related to its research.
+Scholarships include all fees, a full maintenance stipend for three years equivalent to EPSRC/ESRC rates, extensive financial support for research expenses, conference attendance and other activities at standard levels, and opportunities for comprehensive further support.
+The centre will also host numerous international visitors and scholars over its lifecycle and run summer schools and public engagement events related to its research.
 The centre will be based at Lancaster’s Bailrigg Campus.